A reduced model for plates arising as low energy $\Gamma$-limit in nonlinear magnetoelasticity: Introduction

 Rigorously derived lower-dimensional models of continuum mechanics play an important role in applications because they preserve the main features of the bulk model but they are usually simpler from the computational point of view \cite{liakhova.luskin.zhang,luskin.zhang}.
-Fundamental results obtained in \cite{friesecke.james.mueller1,friesecke.james.mueller2} have initiated a remarkable progress in this area and have established the prominent role of $\Gamma$-convergence \cite{braides,dalmaso} in the validation of reduced models for thin structures.
-For micromagnetics, important results have been achieved, among others, in \cite{carbou,gioia.james}.
+Fundamental results obtained in \cite{friesecke.james.mueller1,friesecke.james.mueller2} have initiated a remarkable progress in this area and have established the prominent role of $\Gamma$-convergence \cite{braides} in the validation of reduced models for thin structures.
+For micromagnetics, among others, important results have been achieved in \cite{carbou,gioia.james}.
 However, in the case of magnetoelasticity, few rigorous results are available.
 Two-dimensional models were first derived in \cite{kruzik.stefanelli.zanini} for Kirchhoff-Love plates starting from linearized magnetoelasticity, and then in \cite{davoli.kruzik.piovano.stefanelli} for non-simple materials in the fully nonlinear membrane regime.
 In the first case, rate-independent evolutions were also studied.

 In this contribution, we derive a reduced model for plates in the linearized von K\'{a}rm\'{a}n regime starting from nonlinear magnetoelasticity.
 Our results develop the investigations initiated in \cite{bresciani} for incompressible materials to various extents.
-We consider compressible materials and we make more realistic assumptions on the elastic energy density, so that deformations and magnetizations are strongly coupled.
-Also, we address the effect of applied loads given by mechanical forces and external magnetic fields.
+We consider compressible materials and we make more realistic assumptions on the elastic energy density.
+Also, we include applied loads given by mechanical forces and external magnetic fields.
 Unlike \cite{bresciani}, our analysis covers both the static the quasistatic setting.
 In the first case, we employ $\Gamma$-convergence techniques to study the asymptotic behaviour of minimizers of the magnetoelastic energy, as the thickness of the plate goes to zero.
 In the latter one, we investigate the dimension reduction in the framework of evolutionary $\Gamma$-convergence \cite{mielke.roubicek.stefanelli}.